HTuO/HTuO.github.io/_posts/2025-10-28-Senior-Software-Engineer-Platform-Technology.md

 * Experience with git and test-driven development
 * Strong understanding of software development life cycle
 * Familiarity with the Linux terminal and Bash scripting is a plus
+* Experience with CUDA development would be a significant asset

 ### Compensation